 - Stimulating Laxatives: If a laxative contains a chemical that passes through breast milk, it should be avoided not only in pregnancy but also during nursing (see laxative list above).

-- Hormonal: Because hormones can affect the development of the baby, they should be avoided during pregnancy and nursing.
-This category of herbs is controversial due to the fact that some hormonal herbs are used commonly in pregnancy and nursing formulas, but this is one of the categories where you need to ask yourself if the benefit of the herb is worth the risk, if there are other, safer yet effective herbs, and where your personal stress levels lie.
-Common hormonal herbs include: Black cohosh, cotton root bark, dong quai, fenugreek, hops, licorice, lady’s mantle, peony, red clover, sarsaparilla, trillium, and vitex.
+- Phytoestrogenic: Because herbs with phytoestrogenic properties can potentially affect the development of the baby, it’s a good idea to avoid them during pregnancy and nursing.
+This category of herbs is controversial due to the fact that some phytoestrogenic herbs are used commonly used in pregnancy and nursing formulas, but this is one of the categories where you need to ask yourself if the benefit of the herb is worth the risk, if there are other, safer yet effective herbs, and where your personal stress levels lie.
+Common phytoestrogenic herbs include: Black cohosh, cotton root bark, dong quai, fenugreek, hops, licorice, lady’s mantle, peony, red clover, sarsaparilla, trillium, and vitex.

-- Bioactive: These are herbs that contain alkaloids that are strong and, therefore, can interfere with fetal development: Arnica, ashwagandha, barberry, black cohosh, boneset, blue flag, buchu, buckthorn, calamus, California poppy, cascara sagrada, celery seed, cinnamon, damiana, elecampane, ephedra, eucalyptus, frankincense, goldenrod, gotu kola, horehound, horse chestnut, hyssop, juniper berries, kava kava, licorice root, lobelia, lomatium, mimosa, mugwort, myrrh, Oregon grape root, osha, periwinkle, pleurisy, prickly ash, sassafras, spikenard, stillingia, thyme, vervain, and wild indigo.
+- Teratogens: These are herbs that contain alkaloids that are strong and, therefore, can interfere with fetal development (This list is not an exhaustive list, so make sure and do your research): Arnica, ashwagandha, barberry, black cohosh, boneset, blue flag, buckthorn, calamus, California poppy, cascara sagrada, damiana, elecampane, ephedra, eucalyptus, frankincense, gotu kola, horehound, juniper berries, kava kava, licorice root, lobelia, lomatium, mimosa, mugwort, myrrh, Oregon grape root, osha, periwinkle, pleurisy, prickly ash, stillingia, thyme, vervain, and wild indigo.

-- Low-dose Toxic Herbs: These are herbs that, when working with an herbalist, can be used safely with adults, but they need to be avoided during pregnancy and lactation because a baby’s body is smaller: Anemone, black walnut, bloodroot, blue cohosh, coleus, digitalis, lily of the valley, mistletoe, poke root, and thuja.
+- Low-Dose Toxic Herbs: These are herbs that, when working with an herbalist, can be used safely with adults, but they need to be avoided during pregnancy and lactation because a baby’s body is smaller: Anemone, black walnut, bloodroot, blue cohosh, lily of the valley, mistletoe, poke root, and thuja.

-- Pyrrolizidine Alkaloids : Pyrrolizidine alkaloids (PAs) are found in certain herbs that have been shown to causes liver damage that can lead to death.
+- Pyrrolizidine Alkaloids: Pyrrolizidine alkaloids (PAs) are found in certain herbs that have been shown to causes liver damage that can lead to death.
 This is a super controversial topic in herbalism, and for adults, internal usage is a personal decision and recommendations vary from herbalist to herbalist.
 However, because of the risk, any herb with PAs should be avoided during pregnancy and lactation because the baby’s body is smaller and has impaired ability to process the PAs.
-Herbs high in pyrrolizidine alkaloids are: boneset, borage, butterbur, coltsfoot, comfrey, Joe Pye Weed, and ragwort/liferoot.
+Herbs high in pyrrolizidine alkaloids are: boneset, borage, butterbur, coltsfoot, comfrey, and Joe Pye Weed.

 (Romm, 2014; Chestnut School of Herbal Medicine, n.d.)